darealshinji/Steam-files-and-notes/Lakeview Cabin Collection/README.md

 Windows
 =======

-To get a banner image for the screen selector window, download `http://cdn.akamai.steamstatic.com/steam/apps/361990/header.jpg`, open it in Paint and save it as `ScreenSelector.bmp` into `steamapps/common/Lakeview Cabin Collection/Lakeview Cabin Collection_Data`.
+To get a banner image for the screen selector copy `ScreenSelector.bmp` into `steamapps/common/Lakeview Cabin Collection/Lakeview Cabin Collection_Data`.